Sketching for Sequential Change-Point Detection: Sketching procedure

-Since $\mu$ is unknown, we replace it with a maximum likelihood estimator for fixed $k$ and $t$ in the likelihood ratio (\ref{stats}), to obtain \yc{the log generalized likelihood ratio (log-GLR) statistic (one example of log-LR and log-GLR statistics is given in \cite{logGLR06}).} Taking the derivative of $\ell(t, k, \mu)$ in (\ref{stats}) with respect to $\mu$ and setting it to zero, we obtain an equation for the maximum likelihood estimate $\mu^*$ of the post-change mean vector.
-As a function of the current number of observations $t$ and putative change-point location $k$, $\mu^*$ needs to satisfy
+Since $\mu$ is unknown, we replace it with a maximum likelihood estimator for fixed values of $k$ and $t$ in the likelihood ratio (\ref{stats}) to obtain the log-generalized likelihood ratio (log-GLR) statistic.
+Taking the derivative of $\ell(t, k, \mu)$ in (\ref{stats}) with respect to $\mu$ and setting it to zero, we obtain an equation that the maximum likelihood estimator $\mu^*$ of the post-change mean vector needs to satisfy: